oldu73/doc/docs/postman/misc.md

 ## Cookie

-To retrieve the session cookie from a browser.
+Access website resources through Postman requests with cookie session of a browser.

-After login to web page with dev tool (right click - inspect) opened retrieve a transaction that concern current website in `Network` tab.
+To get cookie session, after login to web page with dev tool (right click - inspect) opened, retrieve a transaction that concern current website in `Network` tab.

 Then in `Headers - Request Headers` retrieve entry for `Cookie SESSION=ZWEwMjYwMWI...;`.